Catherine429/ReviewGit_2/README.md

 # ReviewGit_2
 edit in branch "dev"
-git branch is quick and simple person 1 change
+git branch is quick AND simple person 1 change